LMS-Community/lms-server-repository/index.md

 # {{ site.title }}

-This is the community download site for the Logitech Media Server.
+This is the community download site for the Lyrion Music Server / Logitech Media Server.
 If you have any questions or feedback, don't hesitate to get in touch with the community over at the [Squeezebox Community Forums](https://forums.slimdevices.com/).
-Or visit [https://lms-community.github.io](https://lms-community.github.io) to learn more about Logitech Media Server.
+Or visit [https://lms-community.github.io](https://lms-community.github.io) to learn more about Lyrion Music Server and Logitech Media Server.

 If you're looking for the Docker image of Logitech Media Server, please head over to the [Docker Hub Page](https://hub.docker.com/r/lmscommunity/logitechmediaserver).